revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 ### How do I build drag and drop Kanban in React without manual array management?

-Use a React Kanban component that emits canonical move results.
-With RevoGrid, listen for `kanbancardmove` and merge `event.detail.changedCards` into application state.
-You do not need to manually remove, insert, and renumber nested column arrays.
+Use a React Kanban component backed by a canonical model.
+With RevoGrid, `PlanningPlugin` applies `kanbancardmove` results to the Planning model, so React can subscribe to snapshots instead of manually removing, inserting, and renumbering nested column arrays.

 ### Can a React Kanban component enforce WIP limits?